-- a. return to the same, or a corresponding, position, - b. benefit from improvements in working conditions to which the worker would otherwise have been entitled - c. make pay claims and, in pay negotiations, be assessed in the same way as the other workers in the underta
+- a. return to the same, or a corresponding, position, - b. benefit from improvements in working conditions to which the worker would otherwise have been entitled during the absence, and

 The first paragraph does not apply to the setting or amendment of pay and working conditions as a result of circumstances other than parental leave.